 Difficult conversations are like weed-picking parties.
 They generally aren’t something we look forward to; there are all kinds of emotions that can be triggered and make us cry, “ouch!”
 Eradicating the root cause can feel exhausting and avoidance of the issue can lead to further spread.
 When frustration sets in, there are helpful communication tools that can help us resolve the conversation to a productive end.

-One such communication tool I teach in Crucial Conversations training is “unbundling with CPR”.
+One such communication tool I teach in Crucial Conversations training is “unbundling with CPR.”
 To unbundle a complex, emotional conversation, it helps to break the root cause into parts.
-What is the content I am upset about; is there a pattern I am experiencing and how am I feeling about the relationship?
+What is the content I am upset about?
+Is there a pattern I am experiencing?
+How am I feeling about the relationship?

 What did the person do that is upsetting me?
 Is this a one-time occurrence or am I upset about a repeating pattern?